 If there is a dispute over benefits, Employee Claim - Form 110 may be submitted to the Department of Industrial Accidents to schedule a negotiation and find a resolution.
 An experienced legal team can also provide important assistance to workers in securing benefits, appealing workers’ compensation denials and using the legal system to get the compensation they need after getting harmed on the job.

-Schedule your free consultation with a Peabody workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Peabody workers’ compensation lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.